Caliper Basics

 }

-You can mark arbitrary code regions with the CALI_MARK_BEGIN and CALI_MARK_END macros or the corresponding cali_begin_region() and cali_end_region() functions:
+You can mark arbitrary code regions with the CALI_MARK_BEGIN and CALI_MARK_END macros or the corresponding cali_begin_region() and cali_end_region() functions.
+In C++, you can use CALI_CXX_MARK_SCOPE to mark a region that automatically closes when exiting the current C++ scope.

 #include <caliper/cali.h>